Mapping dark matter in the Bullet Cluster using JWST imaging and spectroscopy: Lens model

 where the number of multiple images $N_{\rm im}=135$, the number of lensed systems $N_{\rm sys}=49$ and the number of free parameters in the fiducial model $N_{\rm par}=32$.
 In this work, we used two modes of optimisation.
 For most models that we tested, we used the standard \texttt{BayeSys} sampling, as described in \cite{Jullo07}, to fully sample the parameter space, derive the parameter uncertainties, and calculate the Bayesian evidence.
-We sampled the parameter space with 40\,000 samples.
+We sampled the parameter space with 40\,000 samples, following at least 16\,000 burn-in samples - with \texttt{Lenstool} rate parameter, governing the length of the burn-in phase \citep[][]{Jullo07} set to 0.02 or lower to ensure that the models reached a stable $\chi^2$ distribution before transitioning to the sampling phase.
 For our best-fit model, we also carried out optimisation by allowing the cooling factor in the selective annealing technique (see \citealt{Jullo07}) to increase above 1.
 This mode is intended for finding the true minimum of $\chi^2$ and is used to identify the best-fit model and its $\chi^2$ and root-mean-square (rms) separation between the observed and predicted lensed image positions, $\Delta_{\rm rms}$ (see equation \ref{eq:deltarms}).
-Our fiducial model parametrisation was selected by comparing several parametrisations across different metrics, including the Bayesian evidence derived by \texttt{Lenstool} \citep{Jullo07} and its approximation - Bayesian Information Criterion (BIC) \citep{1978AnSta...6..461S}:
+Our fiducial model parametrisation was selected by comparing several parametrisations across different metrics, including the Bayesian evidence derived by \texttt{Lenstool} \citep{Jullo07}.
+We note that the evidence between different runs of the same model parametrisation (e.g. when doubling the Lenstool rate parameter) showed deviations of $\Delta\log E\sim5$.
+We also quote the approximation of the Bayesian evidence, which depends only on the $\chi^2$ minimum - Bayesian Information Criterion (BIC) \citep{1978AnSta...6..461S}:

-using the $\chi^2$ of the best-fit model.
 The accuracy of the lens model is evaluated by computing the rms distance from the observed and best-fit model predicted positions of multiple images:

 We tested several models, varying the number of main cluster halos, their prior ranges, and the number of galaxies we model outside of the scaling relations.
 Our selected fiducial model, described above, includes 32 free parameters and achieves the image position accuracy $\Delta_{\rm rms}=0.41''$ with $\chi^2/\mathrm{DoF=0.7}$.
 While above the positional uncertainty, this level of precision is expected for \texttt{Lenstool} models and is higher but comparable to that achieved by the CANUCS lensing models ($0.41''$, \citealt{rihtarsic25}, $0.56''$, \citealt{2024ApJ...973...77G}).
 Other model metrics are provided in Table \ref{tab:modelompare}, where they are compared to a few selected parametrisations, discussed in Section \ref{sec:results}.
 We provide the fixed parameter values and the prior ranges in Table \ref{tab:parameterpriors} and the best-fit values with uncertainties in Table \ref{tab:bestfitparam}.